xania/blog.xania.nl/src/pages/about.md

 React was then in many ways revolutionary, especially the introduction of JSX which crashed the old Idea of separation of concerned in html and javascript files [blob](https://andrewray.me/blog/reacts-jsx-doesnt-violate-separation-of-concerns).
-This was just in time to prevent html includes from making it into main stream and also it prevented the [observe](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe) too which was until then the pattern used by most popular UI libraries like angular, knockout, durandal.js (predecessor of aurelia.js), etc...
+This was just in time to prevent html includes from making it into main stream and also it prevented the [observe](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe) too which was until then the pattern used by most popular UI libraries like angular, knockout, kendo, durandal.js (predecessor of aurelia.js), etc...

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">